 "Hatfields and McCoys" opened in 1970, joining "Honey in the Rock" as Theatre West Virginia's second drama.
 "Hatfields and McCoys" received immediate acclaim for its strong musical score and dignified portrayal of mountain history by news media coast to coast.

 In 1972, the Acting Company was formed to tour communities and schools and remains, to date, the only professional touring and historical outdoor drama theatre company in the state.
-The Marionette Company was formed in 1975 and The West Virginia Dance Company joined the organization from 1985-1991.
-The touring companies now perform in more than 400 contracted engagements annually.
+The Marionette Company was formed in 1975 and was part of the company through 2010.
+The West Virginia Dance Company joined the organization from 1985-1991.
+The Acting Company performs in more than 100 contracted engagements annually.